 Fat loss happens when your body senses an energy shortage between calories consumed and burned.
 Fat cells store energy in the form of triglycerides.
 Before that fat can be used for energy, it must be broken down into its parts: glycerol and fatty acids.
 This is a complex biochemical process that no one food can make happen.

 The fiber in produce digests slowly and helps you feel full so it's easier to reduce calories without feeling extremely deprived.
-A 2008 study published in Nutrition Research showed that a higher fiber intake from fruits and vegetables correlates with greater weight loss.
+An April 2008 study published in Nutrition Research showed that a higher fiber intake from fruits and vegetables correlates with greater weight loss.

 Listing just five vegetables that benefit fat loss is almost impossible as most are valuable to your diet.
 Some fresh vegetables offer more nutrients than others and are more beneficial on a weight-loss plan, though.
 When offered a choice, skip the iceberg lettuce and cucumbers, and go for darker green options instead.
 Richly colored varieties such as kale, baby spinach and broccoli usually have more fiber and phytonutrients.